oxylus-tech/oxylus/README.rst

 We want to provide a tool that can be used as a base to develop full featured and modern applications.
 More than an ERP, it provides the foundations of an ecosystem that can be shared and used at lower cost than traditional enteprise solutions (so called open-source ones included).

--️ Designed for extensibility: A core platform with reusable modules and clearly structured architecture for seamless integration of new apps.
+-️ **Designed for extensibility**: A core platform with reusable modules and clearly structured architecture for seamless integration of new apps.

-- Open-Source by design: All code is licensed under an open license, enabling transparency, auditability, and community-driven improvement.
+- **Open-Source by design**: All code is licensed under an open license, enabling transparency, auditability, and community-driven improvement.

-- Inclusive by intention: Accessibility is a priority, with ARIA standards already in use and full WCAG compliance planned.
+- **Inclusive by intention**: Accessibility is a priority, with ARIA standards already in use and full WCAG compliance planned.

-- Shared development: Custom features developed for one client are made available to the entire user base, fostering a sustainable ecosystem and reducing duplicated effort.
+- **Shared development**: Custom features developed for one client are made available to the entire user base, fostering a sustainable ecosystem and reducing duplicated effort.

-- Built with proven tools: Leveraging the power and maturity of Django (backend) and Vue.js (frontend) to deliver robust, modern applications.
+- **Built with proven tools**: Leveraging the power and maturity of Django (backend) and Vue.js (frontend) to deliver robust, modern applications.

 Features